Dartmouth Engineering Financial Aid and Loans

 Thayer School makes financial aid decisions as soon as possible after the results of the PROFILE Financial Need Analysis Report from the College Board are received.

 Paid hourly employment as a Teaching Assistant may also be available for qualified students, and possibly required for those who accept Thayer School partial tuition scholarships.

 Contact Candace S. Potter (candace.potter@Dartmouth.edu), Graduate Admissions and Financial Aid Administrator, MacLean 107, 603-646-3844.

 Endowed named scholarships and fellowships, established through the generosity of alumni/ae, friends, foundations, and corporations, are awarded to engineering students with financial need who have demonstrated academic ability and show promise of contributing to the engineering profession.

 Applicants who are U.S. citizens and permanent residents are eligible for federal student loans.

 Complete the Free Application for Federal Student Aid (FAFSA) after January 1st of the year in which you wish to enter the program.
 Dartmouth's federal school code is 002573.

 Please note that the FAFSA must be completed each year.

-Contact the Dartmouth College Financial Aid Office.
+For questions on the loan process, contact the Dartmouth College Financial Aid Office.